 Prior to joining the Northwest Area Foundation, Kevin spent 13 years with the Charles Stewart Mott Foundation in Flint, MI, including nine years as director of Mott’s national Pathways Out of Poverty program.
 His career in the nonprofit sector began in the early 1990s as associate director of Food Gatherers, a community-based anti-hunger organization in Ann Arbor, MI, whose mascot is a giant carrot.

 Kevin served for a decade on the board of Philanthropy Northwest, which he chaired from 2017 to 2019.
 He is also a past board chair of the Minnesota Council on Foundations.
-He currently serves on the boards of BoardSource, the national organization dedicated to excellence in nonprofit governance; and Akiptan, a Native community development financial institution affiliated with the Intertribal Agriculture Council.
+He currently serves on the board of BoardSource, the national organization dedicated to excellence in nonprofit governance.
 Kevin holds a bachelor’s degree from Harvard University and an MFA in poetry from the University of Michigan.
 He lives in St. Paul, MN, with his wife, Lisa, a teacher in the Minneapolis Public Schools.
 They have two sons: Theo and Max.